Achal1111/expense-tracker-application/README.md

 ![React Expense Tracker Application](https://ibb.co/vjKtWfD)

-You can also use yoor voice to add expenses in this application.
+You can also use your voice to add expenses in this application.